phimage/CallbackURLKit/README.md

   self.player.play()
 }
 ```
-Want to interact with one of numerous other applications which implement already [x-callback-url](http://x-callback-url.com/apps/), you can also use this framework.
+Want to interact with one of the numerous other applications which implement already [x-callback-url](http://x-callback-url.com/apps/), you can also use this framework.

 ```swift
 CallbackURLKit.performAction("open", URLScheme: "googlechrome-x-callback",